School of Humanities, EDUCATION, & Behavioral Science

 - 1 hour cross-cultural, service-learning, or internship experience

 - 9 hours from any of the following courses: ARTH 3410; BIBL 3260; CMIN 3240; COMM 3110; CRIM 3010; ECON 2010; HIST 3190; INED 2410; PHIL 3210; POSC 3300, 3310; PSYC 2100; RLGN 3120, 3320; SOCI 2010, 2020, 3400

 View the Anderson University undergrad catalog for course descriptions.

-Students at Anderson University can submit an application to fund a special peace initiative project that fits one of the five objectives of the Peace and Conflict Transformation Program at Anderson University.
+Students at Anderson University can submit an application to fund a special peace initiative project that fits one of the five objectives of the peace and conflict transformation (PACT) program at Anderson University.
 The project should be related to issues of local, national, or global peace-building.
-In addition, our goal is to encourage students to fulfill the Anderson University mission to “educate for a life of faith and service in the church and society.”
-Students will provide insights into how the funding will assist them in enhancing their own knowledge about peace-building as well as how they will engage and give back to the university campus with what they have learned.
+In addition, our goal is to fulfill the Anderson University mission to educate students for a life of faith and service in the church and society.
+Students will provide insights into how the funding will assist them in enhancing their own knowledge about peace-building, as well as how they will engage and give back to the university campus with what they have learned.
 The generous PACT endowment established in 1997 through the vision of Maurice and Dondeena Caldwell provides funding for these student peace initiatives

 PACT Project Testimonials

 I was given support by PACT to go to the Clinton Global Initiative University in San Diego.
 I was accepted into the conference due to a proposal I wrote for a Youth Empowerment Project I am starting in Jamaica.
 The project is geared toward youth in rural areas that lack the opportunities needed to realize their purpose.
 The program is designed to empower through mentorship using sports, sustainable farming practices, the arts, awareness in various social issues, and literacy campaigns.